Senior Fellow and Director, U.S. Immigration Policy Program

 She first joined the Justice Department in 1973 as a White House Fellow and Special Assistant to the Attorney General.
 She served in various senior policy posts until 1981, when she became Acting Commissioner of the INS and then Executive Associate Commissioner, the third-ranking post in the agency.
 In 1986, she joined the Carnegie Endowment for International Peace as a Senior Associate.
 Ms. Meissner created the Endowment's Immigration Policy Project, which evolved into the Migration Policy Institute in 2001.

-Ms. Meissner’s board memberships include CARE-USA and the Wisconsin Alumni Research Foundation.
+Ms. Meissner is Vice Chair of the board of trustees of the Wisconsin Alumni Research Foundation.
 She is a member of the Council on Foreign Relations, the Inter-American Dialogue, the Pacific Council on International Diplomacy, the National Academy of Public Administration, the Administrative Conference of the United States, and the Constitution Society.

 This report examines the scope and extent of the United States immigration system’s chronic backlog problem by offering insight into factors that contribute to protracted processing delays for naturalization and permanent residency applications before highlighting the steps the government has taken to address the issue.